 <p>For tax filing for all business types, the most important calculation you need is for business net income on an Profit and Loss (Income) statement and a balance sheet.
-You will also need records for deductions and purchases of business assets like vehicles and equipment.</p><p><strong>Corporate taxes</strong> are due 3 1/2 months after the end of the corporation&#39;s fiscal year end.
-For all December 31 year-end C corporations, corporate taxes are due March 15. <br/>For other types of businesses, including <strong>sole proprietorships, partnerships, and LLCs, </strong>business taxes are due April 15.
-But click on the article to see the specific dates for this tax year&#39;s specific dates.
+You will also need records for deductions and purchases of business assets like vehicles and equipment.</p><p><strong>Changes in due dates for corporate and partnership taxes, effective with the 2016 tax year (filing in 2017): </strong></p><p><strong>Corporate taxes</strong> are due four and a half months after the end of the corporation&#39;s fiscal year end.
+For all December 31 year-end C corporations, and for corporations, tax returns are due <strong>April 15. </strong></p><p><strong>Partnership and S corporation tax </strong>returns are due on <strong>March 15.</strong> This includes multiple-member LLC&#39;s filing as partnerships. </p><p><strong>Sole proprietor and single-member LLC </strong>businesses filing Schedule C with their personal tax returns - the due date is still <strong>April 15. </strong></p><p><strong>Read the complete article </strong>to see the specific dates for this tax year&#39;s specific dates.
 (The specific date depends on whether the due date falls on a weekend or holiday this year.)</p><p>The form you use to filing your business taxes depends on your business type:</p><ul><li>If your business is a sole proprietorship or single-member LLC, prepare and file Schedule C and add it to your personal tax return</li><li>If your business is a partnership or multiple member LLC, you&#39;ll need to file a partnership return (Form 1065) and Schedule K-1 for each partner or LLC member.</li><li>For S corporations, use Form 1120-S</li><li>For corporations, use Form 1120</li></ul>For business taxes payable through your personal tax return, you will also need to complete Schedule SE for self-employment taxes.<p>This article explains the applicable business mileage rates, changes in capital gains tax treatment and depreciation changes.
 Self-employed individuals (not corporate employees or owners) can take a deduction for health care expenses for themselves and their families.</p><p><a href="https://www.thebalance.com/how-to-calculate-cost-of-goods-sold-397501" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">Cost of goods sold</a> is an important calculation for businesses that manufacture or sell products, because the result of this calculation affects the business&#39;s net income.
 Cost of goods sold (COGS) is calculated:</p><ul><li>Beginning Inventory Cost</li><li>Plus Cost of Additional Inventory Manufactured or Purchased during the year</li><li>Minus Cost of Ending Inventory</li><li>Equals Cost of Goods Sold</li></ul><p> </p>Cost of goods sold is included in Schedule C for sole proprietors and in other business tax reports for partnerships and corporations.<p>Almost every legitimate business expense can be deducted, but for some expenses there are limits to the amount that can be deducted, and some expenses are not considered to be deductible for business tax purposes.
 Read more about business tax deductions from A to Z to see what expenses you can deduct.</p><p> </p><p>You may also want to check out this article discussing <a href="https://www.thebalance.com/non-allowable-business-tax-deductions-397618" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">business expenses you cannot deduct.</a></p><p>The best way to file federal income taxes online is by e-filing, either through your tax preparer or by using tax preparation software.
 The E-file system includes two ways to pay and two types of e-filing, depending on the type of form being filed.
 You can also e-file and pay using a debit or credit card.</p><p>You must pay your business taxes by the due date, even if you are filing an extension application.
 If you cannot pay your taxes by this date, penalties and interest will be imposed.
 But the IRS provides some late payment options:</p><ul><li>You may be able to get a short-term (120 day) extension, but interest and penalties will still apply</li><li>You may be able to pay on an installment plan, or</li><li>You may be able to pay with a credit card or debit card, for a fee</li></ul>.Yes, every business must prepare and file a business tax return, even if the business had no profit for the year.
 Businesses filing on Schedule C include business tax information with the personal tax return, and there may be credits from the business that apply to your personal taxes.If you are a sole proprietor, partner, or member of an LLC, you must pay self-employment taxes (Social Security and Medicare taxes), in addition to business income taxes.
 This article discusses common questions about self-employment taxes, including how these taxes are calculated and paid.